|Setting up the Jig|

 Repeat until this section is planked.
 On this course, try to hit each butt seam between sheets with glue.
 Once all sheets are in place, go back and fill in your fastener pattern.
 If in doubt, add more 2x clamps*.

 Sit back.
-Breath.
+Breathe.
 Laugh, dance and hug.
 Admire your work.
 Kiss and make up for any harsh and hasty words loosed in the heat of battle.
 Wipe up excess glue.
 Assess, address and debrief for the next round.

 Job well done!